jinuman/iTunesSearch/README.md

 [![Swift Version][swift-image]][swift-url]

-ToDoApp is an iOS application developed using RxSwift
+iTunes Search App is an iOS application developed using RxSwift